system76/docs/_articles/switch-from-macos-to-popos.md

 ![apple-music](/images/macOS-Screenshots/apple-music.png)

 In recent releases, Apple has merged the functionality of their iTunes program with their music streaming platform Apple Music.
 The app is now known simply as "Music" or "Apple Music."
-The program can play your local iTunes library or stream music from the streaming service.
+The program can play your local iTunes library or stream music from the Apple Music streaming service.

 **Pop!_OS**
   - Lollypop (available in the Pop!\_Shop)
   - Spotify (available in the Pop!\_Shop)

 There are many music player apps available for Linux.
-One of the older/more popular ones is Clementine.
-Clementine has a similar layout to iTunes and can also play music stored locally on your computer or stream internet radio channels.
+One polished and versatile example is Lollypop.
+Lollypop has a similar layout to iTunes and can also play music stored locally on your computer or stream internet radio channels.

 ![Lollypop](/images/pop-os-screenshots/lollypop.png)